dynamicslab/pykoopman/README.rst

 Contributing code
 ^^^^^^^^^^^^^^^^^
 We welcome contributions to PyKoopman.
 To contribute a new feature please submit a pull request.
-To get started we recommend installing the packages in ``requirements-dev.txt`` via
+To get started we recommend installing the packages in "developer mode" via

 .. code-block:: bash

-    pip install -r requirements-dev.txt
+    python -m pip install -e .[dev]

 This will allow you to run unit tests and automatically format your code.
 To be accepted your code should conform to PEP8 and pass all unit tests.
 Code can be tested by invoking